-Back when I started this blog, I became a big of a raw desserts connoisseur.
-Raw desserts can be a bit intimating for beginners.
+Back when I started this blog, I became a bit of a raw dessert connoisseur.
+Raw desserts can be a bit intimidating for beginners.
 I know this first hand; I used to be terrified of them.
-However, as anyone will tell you, they are surprising simple to make.
+However, as anyone will tell you, they are surprisingly simple to make.

 Throughout the years, my raw desserts have been some of my most popular recipes.
 Such as:

 But my most popular raw dessert recipe to date (and the 2nd most popular recipe on this blog next to my vegan blueberry muffins) are these Raw Carrot Cake Bites.
 Made with a base of walnuts, carrots, and dates, these cake bites are packed with flavor and nutrients for a dessert we can feel GREAT about biting into.